 “I still have the faintest hope that something may happen to me this year.
 Keith and I would love to have more babies,” she said on the radio show.
 “My grandmother gave birth to my mother at 49!
 I would be beyond happy and just welcome it with open arms.
 Children are the joy of my life.”

-Fertility in women starts to decline between 35 and 40 years of age, as the quality of eggs starts to go bad.
-Infact, the quality of eggs is one of the main reasons for failure of IVF, which is why doctors recommend donor eggs to older women.
+Fertility in women starts to decline between 35 and 40 years of age, as the quality of eggs starts to decline.
+Infact, poor quality of eggs is one of the main reasons for failure of IVF, which is why doctors recommend IVF with donor eggs to older women.

 Hopefully, reading such an inspiring story, of a woman who has not let anything get in the way of the family she wants and deserves, inspires you to remain positive throughout your journey.

-We are thankful for those who publicly share their celebrity infertility stories as this helps raise awareness and remove the stigma around infertility.
+We are grateful for all these celebrity infertility stories as this helps raise awareness and remove the stigma around infertility.